PaddleFlow/paddle-operator/README.md

-Please refer to the [Fleex](https://fleet-x.readthedocs.io/en/latest/paddle_fleet_rst/paddle_on_k8s.html) for more information about paddle configuration.
+Please refer to the [Fleex](https://fleet-x.readthedocs.io/en/latest/paddle_fleet_rst/paddle_on_k8s.html) for more information about paddle configuration, and refer to the [API docs](./docs/en/api_doc.md) for more information custom resource definition.